Wint3rmute/baczek.me/content/listening.md

 ---
-title: Listening recommendations
+title: Listening
 tags: culture, collection
 ---

+## Some listening recommendations

-## No matter what music taste you have, try those:
+### No matter what music taste you have, try those:

 - Leonard Cohen - You Want it Darker